 VI – The Rate

-Slow and steady or hard and fast, these are philosophical questions that humanity has asked for ages.
+Slow and steady or hard and fast, these are philosophical questions that humanity has asked throughout the ages.
 The pace of your hit is a very important factor that is often overlooked, especially by new users of new vapes.
-Hitting a vape like the Arizer Solo 2 is different than hitting a joint, blunt, pipe or bong.
+Hitting a vape like the Arizer Solo 2 is different than hitting a joint, blunt, pipe, or bong.
 In general, when you hit a vape, go slower and with a steadier tempo.
 The hot air needs time to pass through your bud and pick up all the good stuff.
-Hitting too fast results in thin vapour that's less potent and flavourful.
+Hitting too fast results in thin vapor that's less potent and flavorful.
 Start off with a slow, consistent, and gentle draw.
 Adjust from there.

 VII – The Pull

 Also, use a longer inhale.
-Vapes that produce exceptionally potent vapour like The Vape Critic's G43 do better with slow and long hits.
-As more and more warm air flows over your bud, it extracts even more vapour than possible with just a short puff.
-If you’re a medical patient or don’t want to take huge lungful’s don’t worry, this is more about a comfortable, easy, extended pull that gives you a full and rich dose of your sticky-icky medicine
+Vapes that produce exceptionally potent vapor do better with slow and long hits.
+As more and more warm air flows over your bud, it extracts even more vapor than possible with just a short puff.
+If you’re a medical patient or don’t want to take huge lungful’s don’t worry, this is more about a comfortable, easy, extended pull that gives you a full and rich dose of your sticky-icky medicine.

 VIII – The Stir

 I’ve never used a vape that didn’t benefit from a bowl stir mid-session.
 Stirring exposes fresh surface area to the warm air and can give you many more miles from your herb.
 Even the best convection vapes will have a major performance increase after just a quick stir.